Childhood Brain Tumors

 Brain stem: Located at the base of the brain, the brain stem has nerve fibers that carry messages between the cerebrum and the rest of the body.
 A small but important area, the brain stem plays a part in breathing and heartbeat.

-Pediatric Brain Tumor Types
+Childhood Brain Tumor Types

 Because the brain and spinal cord are made up of many kinds of tissues and cells, many types of tumors – both benign and malignant– can develop in these areas.
 These tumors may require different treatment and have different outlooks.